hniksic/sendable/README.md

 While run-time checks are certainly more expensive than in case of `Rc` and `Option` which don't need any, they are still quite cheap.

-`SendRc::deref()` just checks that the `SendRc` was not disabled (by comparing to a constant) and compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread.
+`SendRc::deref()` just compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread, and checks that migration isn't in progress with another integer comparison.
 The relaxed atomic load compiles to an ordinary load on Intel, which is as cheap as it gets, and if you're worried, you can hold on to the reference to avoid repeating the checks.
 (The borrow checker will prevent you from sending the `SendRc` to another thread while there is an outstanding reference.)  `SendRc::clone()` and `SendRc::drop()` do the same kind of check.

 `SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is